technologycloud/top-features-to-look-for-in-a-free-link-shortener/README.md

 ## 2. **Customization Options**

 ### Custom Branded Links
 Branding plays a crucial role in establishing trust and recognition among your audience.
 Free link shorteners that offer the ability to create custom-branded links allow you to reinforce your brand identity.
-For example, instead of using a generic short domain like "bit.ly," you could use your own domain, such as "yourbrand.co."
+For example, instead of using a generic short domain like "sw.run" you could use your own domain, such as "yourbrand.co."
 Custom branded links are especially valuable for businesses looking to maintain a consistent online presence.

 ### Editable Slug
 An editable slug is another key feature to consider.
 The slug is the part of the shortened URL that appears after the domain (e.g., yourbrand.co/offer).
 Being able to customize the slug allows you to create memorable, descriptive links that are easier for your audience to understand and recall.